JohnGorter/webpack/_labs/Lab Basic Setup/_docs/Lab Basic Setup 2.md

 Note how the 'build' directory is generated and the bundle is in there aswell.
 Test the workings of the code by running the bundle.

+### Step 3.
+Extra exercise
+Use your knowlegde and add more modules that are circular referenced to each other, so a.js requires b.js and b.js requires c.js, which in turn requires a.js.
+Try to use webpack to create the desired bundle and inspect the results.